EAGLE CREST GOLF CLUB (734) 487-2441

 Eagle Crest Golf Club located on Huron St. in Ypsilanti adjacent to the Marriott, is one of the areas premier designs - and is home to the eastern Michigan University golf program.

-In southeastern Michigan, it doesn't get much better than this.
-In fact, Eagle Crest is the only facility of its kind in this part of the state, as it features upscale accommodations,
+In Metro Detroit and Southeastern Michigan, it doesn't get much better than this.
+In fact, Eagle Crest is the only facility of its kind in this part of the state, as it features upscale

 On property golfers will find a pro shop stocked with golf accessories and attire, the Eagle Crest Grill and lounge open for breakfast, lunch items and beverages, men's and